 A little biblical insight

-Here is little lesson from the bible that reveals why obedience is better than sacrifice.
+Here is a little lesson from the bible that reveals why obedience is better than sacrifice.
 (1 Samuel 15:22)

 In Exodus 17 the Israelites are attacked by the Amalekites.
 Moses worship and intercession empowers the Israelites victory.